 Situated in the Institute of Comparative Literature and Society, the MLS major track is committed to an understanding of health that is global and embedded in the study of diverse cultures and their languages.
 Students must be able to read fluently in at least one language other than English, and are required to take courses with readings in a foreign language.

 Medicine, Literature and Society educates students to participate critically and humanistically in the expanding array of health-related fields and prepares them for careers in medicine and public health as well as for graduate training in academic disciplines such as anthropology, history, sociology and literature.
 All students take Introduction to Comparative Literature and Society, a seminar that introduces important concepts, discourses and methodologies in the humanities and social sciences, as well as the capstone, student-led Senior Seminar.
 In conjunction with the major adviser, they choose an area of methodological or disciplinary concentration.
 The program also requires a service-learning or outreach course, which can entail anything from volunteering at the Columbia University Medical Center to collaborating with organizations that promote health justice and activism, whether locally or during study abroad.

-Requirements for the Medicine, Literature and Society Major Track (39 points)
+Requirements for the Medicine, Literature and Society Major Track (33 points/11 courses)

-- 2-3 courses with a CPLS or CL- prefix
+- 1 course with a CPLS or CL- course identifier: 3-4 points

-- 2-3 courses with readings in a language other than English
+- 1 courses with readings in a language other than English: 3-4 points

-- 2 classes in the biological or biochemical sciences
+- 2 classes in the biological or biochemical sciences: 6-8 points

 The specific course of study must be approved by the DUS.